flutter/devtools/CONTRIBUTING.md

 - ensure the iOS Simulator is open (or a physical device is connected)
 - `flutter run`

-### Pure-Dart Web App
+### `dart:html` Web App

-To run the pure-Dart build of DevTools currently shipping in production, follow these steps.
+To run the `dart:html` build of DevTools currently shipping in production, follow these steps.

 From the packages/devtools_app directory:
 - `alias build_runner="flutter pub run build_runner"`